Mickychen00/academic/content/authors/admin/_index.md

 - Visitors
 ---

-Chen Huang is a Ph.D. candidate of management science& engineering at the School of Public Policy and Management, UCAS.
+Chen Huang is a Boya Postdoctoral Researcher of Peking University.
+He holds a Ph.D. degree of management science& engineering at the School of Public Policy and Management, UCAS.
 His research interests include climate governance, energy policy and ecological/biophysical economics.